Time Computation Rules Spark Dueling Precedents

 Generally, the Oklahoma Supreme Court will not hand down writs or injunctions against the Court of Criminal Appeals.
 Roberts, however, alludes to a “declaratory judgment remedy” available to Oklahoma criminal litigants appealing to the civil court.
 When is that remedy available?

-In Meyer (2015) they suggest declaratory relief might be available when criminal litigants seek interpretation of conflicting court rules — although the Court of Criminal Appeals’s Meyer (2016) suggests such relief can be an empty gesture.
+In Meyer (2015) they suggest declaratory relief might be available when criminal litigants seek an interpretation of conflicting court rules — although the Court of Criminal Appeals’ Meyer (2016) suggests such relief can be an empty gesture.
 That is the controversy that got us to this point.

 Otherwise, the Supreme Court in Roberts cites Anderson v.
 Trimble 1974 OK 2 to describe its jurisdiction to return declaratory judgments in criminal proceedings.
 In that case, the court said it would enjoin criminal enforcement of invalid ordinances when prosecution would violate a defendant’s property right.